Mingding Doctrine

 4. Our view of salvation is "increasingly saved" step by step, not a one-time completion.

-1. The more we know God's holiness, the more we can see our own "filth."
-This is not because we are becoming more filthy, but because we have a holier standard of comparison, enabling us to see shortcomings that we could not see before.
+1. The more we know God's holiness, the more we can see our "filth."
+This is not because we become more filthy, but because we have a holier standard of comparison, enabling us to see previously unseen shortcomings.

 V. The Endless Nature of Theology and Life